-- Visual, auditory and kinaesthetic activities - Small group or 1:1 learning with a teaching assistant - Pre-teaching content or vocabulary

-- 'Over-learning' (repetition) of content - Specially targeted texts and resources appropriate for pupils' reading level - Additional and/or specialised apparatus or materials (eg wobble cushions, pencil grips) - To adapt and adjust resources and materials to make them accessible for pupils with specific difficulties
+- Visual, auditory and kinaesthetic activities - Small group or 1:1 learning with a teaching assistant - Pre-teaching content or vocabulary - Over-learning topics - Specially targeted texts and resources appropriate for pupils' reading level - Additional and/or specialised apparatus or materials (eg wobble cushions, pencil grips) - To adapt and adjust resources and materials to make them accessible for pupils with specific difficulties

-For children on the SEND register, 'Personalised Learning Plan' (PLP) documents will be written as a means of sharing areas of strength and interest, whilst also identifying areas of difficulty; individual strategies which support that child's needs will be recorded.
-When a child undertakes school based internal or public statutory examinations, such as KS2 tests, then access arrangements will be carefully considered.
+For children on the SEND register 'Personalised Learning Plan' (PLP) documents will be written and reviewed for each parents evening meeting.
+Adaptations, interventions and differentiation all inform targets written for an individual pupil.
+When a child undertakes school based internal or public statutory examinations then access arrangements may be formally agreed upon.